 ANDY: Yes, 'tis.
 It's oveh dere-long 'bout three or fo' . . .

-ATTORNEY: Just a minute! . . .
-Brown, did you ever write Mrs. Parker a letter . . .
+ATTORNEY: Just a minutel . . .
+Brown, did you ever write Mrs. Parker a letter. . . .
 Is this your handwriting?

 ANDY: Dat kind-a look famil'ar to me-I don't make no "A" like dat, though.
 Maybe I did make it, though.
 Yessah, I guess dat's it . . .

-central character, underplaying the grown-up hero, Tex Mason, a character name once used by Tom Mix in films, and Sky King, whose Flying Crown Ranch had exactly the same layout as the TM-Bar.
+Freeman Gosden and Charles Correll created Amos 'n' Andy in 1928, two Caucasian performers attempting to add color to the monotones of early radio with that stand-by, dialect humor.
+Publicity releases held that Andy was "domineering, a bit lazy, inclined to take the credit for all of Amos' ideas and efforts."
+Amos himself was that it was cheerfully copied by at least two other radio programs: Bobby Benson, which made the young boy its central character, underplaying the grown-up hero, Tex Mason, a character name once used by Tom Mix in films, and Sky King, whose Flying Crown Ranch had exactly the same layout as the TM-Bar.
 Schyler "Sky" King used his airplane more consistently than Tom Mix did his, although the radio series set in the fantacized "Modern West" did have Tom taking to the air on occasion.

 By its second year the Tom Mix show had established the characters but not the characterizations or the style.
-The program began with thundering hoofbeats and the Old Wrangler crying, "Let's-git-a-goin'!"
+The program began with thundering hoofbeats and the Old Wrangler crying, "Let's git-a-goin'!"
 After the pitch for Ralston, the Wrangler would return to tell the story directly to the young audience.
 "Howdee, Straight Shooters!
 Howdee!
 Huntin' down Killer Mike and his Terrible Six gang was one of the most thrillin' adventures we ever had. . . ."
 With that kind of assurance, the kids just knew they couldn't go wrong by listening.

-In the story, Jimmy and Jane were captured by bandits, and, in the rescue, Tom slid down the chimney of the outlaws' cabin, six-guns in hand, to get the drop on the men
+In the story, Jimmy and Jane were captured by bandits, and, in the rescue, Tom slid down the chimney of the outlaws' cabin, six-guns in hand, to get the drop on the men inside.
+Standing there in the fireplace, Tom Mix uttered those timeless words: "Reach for the sky!
+Lawbreakers always lose, Straight Shooters always win!
+It pays to shoot straight!"